Human rights in Malaysia: LGBT rights

-Both section 377 of the Penal Code as well as several state-level laws criminalise homosexuality and sodomy.
+Both section 377 of the Penal Code as well as several state-level shariah laws criminalise homosexuality and sodomy.
 Laws forbidding sodomy and unnatural carnal intercourse are occasionally enforced, and there is considerable social prejudice founded in the Islamic view of homosexuality, although the situation in this regard is reportedly improving.
-Gays are not permitted to appear in the state media, and cannot be depicted in films unless they "repent" or die.
+Gays are not permitted to appear in the state media, and cannot be depicted in films unless the gay characters "change their ways by the end of the story".

 In two speeches given in June and July 2012 to Muslim groups, Prime Minister Najib Razak described gays as a "deviant culture" that had no place in Malaysia.
 In December of that year, Human Rights Watch decried Najib's remarks, saying that his "actions against LGBT people are a glaring contradiction to his self-proclaimed profile as a 'global moderate' leader."
 Those actions include shutting down a November 2011 sexual-diversity festival and a government programme to train people to "convert gays".

 The Malaysian establishment's view of LGBT rights was reflected in a 12 September 2012, letter to a Malaysian newspaper by the vice president of the Muslim Lawyers Association of Malaysia, Azril Mohd Amin.
 Writing about the proposed declaration of human rights by the ASEAN countries, Azril, wrote that: "There will be attempts by LGBTs, NGOs, and various other activists to include LGBT rights and the right of absolute freedom of religion in the declaration."
 But if such rights were included in the declaration, "Malaysia as a Muslim-majority country would have to reiterate her strong objections; as such a policy clearly contradicts the principles enshrined in the religion of Islam."
 According social recognition to LGBT people "would be confusing and destructive to the development and witness of our own children...
 Malaysian and those who are against LGBT rights are thereby protecting the human race from the secular fallacy, perpetrated by the United Nations, that human beings may do as they please, within their so-called 'sovereign borders' (as laid down by the European powers)."